--quantitative (generating descriptive statistics and GIS computer maps from large datasets)
+-quantitative (generating descriptive statistics and data visualizations)

 As part of our community learning experience, our seminar forms partnerships with local organizations to develop our research studies and interpret the findings.
 To date, our community partners have included: Achieve Hartford, CEO Foundation of Connecticut, Capitol Region Education Council, CenterEdge Coalition, Connecticut Coalition for Achievement Now (ConnCAN), Connecticut Fair Housing Center, Hartford Public Schools, Hartford Youth Scholars Foundation, Regional School Choice Office, the Sheff Movement, Town of West Hartford, the Wintonbury Historical Society (Bloomfield), and *others to come*

 Several students from the seminar have continued to work on research projects during subsequent semesters or summers, and have co-authored publications or delivered presentations to local organizations and national conferences.

 Past syllabi (selected readings and research projects change each semester):

 Fall 2013 – Housing and Schooling through Stories and Data: writing civil rights history with ConnecticutHistory.org, creating online charts and maps to analyze school choice policies with CT Mirror and CT Voices for Children, with student course evaluation essays and numerical responses

 Fall 2012 – Barriers and Bridges in Housing and Education: writing civil rights with ConnecticutHistory.org, analyzing discrimination patterns with CT Fair Housing Center, with student course evaluation essays and numerical responses